 Following Faden’s study, Grindr restricted access to data of users who had blocked other users.
 In addition, Grindr told users not to use their Grindr logins for other websites.

 Grindr users in countries with anti-gay regulations could be in danger

 With Grindr allowing people to determine users’ exact locations, privacy risks are aplenty, especially in places where being gay is considered a criminal offence.
 Homosexuality is still considered illegal in 69 countries, and some of those countries even use the death penalty.
 Being a Grindr user in one of those places can have extreme consequences.
 The government of Egypt, for example, used the Grindr app and its failings to track and even arrest gay citizens, even though homosexuality technically isn’t illegal there.
+People in Morocco have recently started creating fake profiles on dating apps like Grindr in order to out them by posting their pictures publicly.
+As a result, multiple gay men have ended up on the streets, shunned by their families.
 Iran, too, used the lack of safety on Grindr to identify users of the app.
 Eventually, 200 Grindr users were taken into custody.
 Grindr has attempted to fight this danger by hiding the distance flag that’s used in the app, but these changes were easily circumvented.